WJJR

-WJJR (98.1 FM, "98.1 JJR") is an American radio station broadcasting an adult contemporary music format.
+WJJR (98.1 FM, "98.1 JJR") is an American radio station broadcasting an adult contemporary format.
+And is known in Rutland as the first station to switch to a Christmas music format through November-January.
 Licensed to Rutland, Vermont, United States, the station serves the Lebanon-Rutland-White River Junction area.
 The station is currently owned by Pamal Broadcasting.
+It is now as of Nov 1 they are playing 24/7 Christmas Music.

 History

 The station was assigned call sign WHWB-FM on March 18, 1969; it signed on March 25, 1971, and was licensed on May 4.
 On August 24, 1984, the station changed its call sign to the current WJJR.
+During the late 1980s, the station had an easy listening format as "Stereo FM 98.1", playing a mix of instrumental versions of popular songs and soft Adult Contemporary songs with vocals.
+On air, it was calling itself "Easy Contemporary JJR".

 In 1991, some scenes for the science fiction movie Time Chasers were filmed at the WJJR studios.